Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 Tests are executed on *Tegner*.

 **We are using a P of 0.75, and not 0.50 as described into the slide.**
-It seems faster, and as we are consistent between the different tests, so we estimated that it won't change the overall observations.
+It seems faster, and as we are consistent between the different tests, we estimated that it won't change the overall observations.

 *Note*: The P is the probability to have 0 as `topLevel`

 ## Tests with 2 populations

+We are generating two different population randomly, with different distribution.
+To calculate values about the distribution, we are storing the generated values in a `LinkedList` as well as in the `SkipListSet` class.

+See `populationTest` method in `Main.java` for more details

 ### First population